Embedded real-time operating system¶

 Finally, it’s a good idea to send greetings to the development environment’s console window using the debugger.
 This way, we can verify that the device initialization was successful.
 The

-function can be used to write to the console window, and it works (with minor exceptions) similarly to the standard C library’s printf function.
+puts or printf function can be used to write to the console window. printf works (with minor exceptions) similarly to the standard C library’s printf function.
 Remember that embedded implementations of standard libraries can vary in terms of implemented features.Note that the code includes many post-initialization checks to ensure that the initializations were successful.
-These checks are necessary, because when programming embedded systems, our view of the device’s internal operation is limited..
+These checks are necessary, because when programming embedded systems, our view of the device’s internal operation is limited.
+You can also used led blinking to show that the process have succeed, specially when you do not have access to console.

 Conclusion¶